stufro/stufro.com/_drafts/grover-zip.md

 In my naivity I had assumed this would involve generating each PDF and saving it to disk in turn, creating a .zip file from these PDFs before serving that file up to the user and doing some inevitable cleanup.
 So you can imagine my joy when I discovered `Zip::OutputStream`.

-A built in Ruby library which allows you to generate .zip files on the fly.
-You call `write_buffer` passing it a block which then allows you to write multiple files to the ZIP file stream.
+A built-in Ruby library which allows you to generate .zip files on the fly, you call `write_buffer` passing it a block which then allows you to write multiple files to the ZIP file stream.

 ```ruby